Writing is one of my several hobbies, and lists like the one below help me with writer's block every now and again.

 - It's better to come up with a complete origin and background story for your hero before naming them.
 Many superhero names often come out of a traumatic experience they've had.

-- Heroic nicknames don't always have to sound human as long as your character is deep enough for your audience to relate to.
+- Heroic names don't always have to sound human as long as your character is deep enough for your audience to relate to.
 Coming up with good superhero name ideas is just as much about creating complex heroes as it is experimenting with clever wordplay.

 - The type of costume you choose for your hero will heavily influence the name you give them.
 The name should somewhat match the mood of the costume.